truenas/documentation/content/Contributing/IssueReporting/_index.md

 ### Existing Tickets

-Open the ticket in your browser and find the **Attachments** section.
+For public facing files, open the ticket in your browser and find the **Attachments** section.

 ![JiraAttachmentExisting](/images/Contribute/JiraAttachmentExisting.png "Jira Ticket: Private Attachments")